-After the collapse of the sawmill industry, Epping became known for its extensive bushland and orchids.
-The Mobbs family had a citrus orchid in the areas west of West Epping Public School.
+After the collapse of the sawmill industry, Epping became known for its extensive bushland and orchards.
+The Mobbs family had a citrus orchards in the areas west of West Epping Public School.
 Transportation was almost non-existent.
 Carts were used to transport produce from Ermington wharf to the markets in Sydney.

 The year 1886 marked the start of new era of transportation to Epping, with the opening of the railway station.
 Originally known as the Field of Mars Station, the station stood at the western end of Surrey Street.
 The name did not last long and after a few years the town and the station were renamed Epping.
 The residents William Midson and Mr Michael were credited with naming the area after Epping in Essex.

 Epping Railway Station c1920 (Source: Hornsby Shire Council)

 The railway also brought suburbia to Epping and in 1874; the government took control over the common land and began dividing it for housing.
 By 1889, twelve houses were already built in the areas bounded by Rawson to Midson Roads and Chesterfield Road to Devlins Creek.

 The rail service attracted land subdivision and the gradual transition in the district from a rural to a suburban town.
 After the Second World War, orchards, farms and nurseries were being subdivided and sold as residential lots.

 A portion of Epping was part of the Dundas Municipality and was amalgamated with the City of Parramatta in 1948; while the Shire of Hornsby controls the balance of the suburb.

 Former Seven Network Studios Mobbs Lane Epping